mgh35/lab-zen_of_django/daybook.md

 I feel like that all makes sense.
 But for such a simple thing it requires a fairly deep understanding of the Django abstraction.
 Any talk of "working out the box" is wildly overstated.

 Of course that was too easy.
 DRF changes the abstraction, and [ordering no longer works in DRF ModelView](https://stackoverflow.com/questions/24987446/django-rest-framework-queryset-doesnt-order).
 Again, digging into the code it's clear (`get_ordering` is overridden and doesn't implement ordering).
 But, come on ...
 So now we have to use the `OrderingFilter`.

+The home pages are an interesting case.
+They really don't follow the Model* hierarchies.
+Which makes sense given what they are.
+It seems like a sensible approach is to make those pure TemplateViews and explicitly build the queries needed in `get_context_data`.
+That none of the API functionality applies makes sense because the home page isn't intended to be dynamically editable.

+This is back to the point of Django being very useful for what it's good for.
+But, once you leave that sweet spot, the abstractions very quickly just get in the way.
+Falling back to the lightest View and building it manually seems to be the right thing to do there.
+(And things like the templating can still be kind of handy.)